-From late 2016 – mid 2017 she was a key researcher on the collaborative BRANZ project “Acoustical design of medium density housing”, funded by the Building Research Levy (BRANZ Study report ER30).
-This research focussed on how BRANZ (New Zealand’s independent building research organisation) could help the NZ building industry get the information it needs and achieve better results in relation to acoustics and noise control for new medium density housing.
-This is particularly important as the NZ residential market shifts to more attached rather than standalone dwellings.
-The research considered not just design but all phases of the building process (planning, design, materials, construction) and involved extensive industry consultation.
-She continues to work on raising NZ building industry awareness of the need for active consideration of acoustics from early on and right through the building process to achieve cost effective and efficient solutions.
+Tessa was a key researcher on the collaborative BRANZ project "Acoustical design of medium density housing", funded by the Building Research Levy (BRANZ Study Report ER30).
+She continues to work on raising NZ building industry awareness of the need for active consideration of acoustics right through the building process from initial concept, to achieve the most cost-effective and efficient solutions.

 Qualifications and Memberships

-- MSc, The University of Auckland (first class honours)
+- MSc Physics/Acoustics, The University of Auckland (1st Class Honours)

 - Affiliate Member of the Acoustical Society of New Zealand